It's time to make a pledge to America's inventors

 Continue Reading Below

-Im particular, Trump discussed the importance of creating new education and training opportunities for innovators as part of President Donald Trump’s “Pledge to America’s Workers.”
+In particular, Trump discussed the importance of creating new education and training opportunities for innovators as part of President Donald Trump's "Pledge to America's Workers."
 This pledge is a national campaign for training and reskilling workers for high-demand jobs and industries of the future – like tech.

 ELON MUSK DOUBLES AS SOLAR SALESMAN